 How Do I Get Involved?

-It’s simple, just download the template letter, add your story into the body of the letter and email it to The Minister for Justice, Charlie Flanagan and the main political party leaders and get your voice heard.
-Tell them that to ‘Count Me In!”
+Alternatively you can download the template letter, add your story into the body of the letter and email to The Minister for Justice, Charlie Flanagan and the main political party leaders and get your voice heard.
+Tell them to ‘Count Me In!’

 Tell Your Own Story

 We want everyone to tell their stories in whatever way is comfortable for them.
 Tell as little or as much as you feel able.

 We have developed a campaign template letter for you to personalise and with space to include your own story.

 You can attach your completed letter to your email and include the template cover email and sent it to The Minister For Justice, Charlie Flanagan and copy in the other party leaders and all email addresses are listed below.

 This is a an example of the campaign template letter.